FazeCT/fazect.github.io/htb2023/index.md

 In this challenge, we are given a shell script to look for the flag.

-For the sake of understanding the flow of shell scripting, the script checks whether the username is "Pandora" and the hostname is "linux_HQ".
-If the check is fulfilled, it starts the process to write the base64 decoded message into the file **"/usr/lib/systemd/system/service.service"**.
+For the sake of understanding the flow of shell scripting, the script checks whether the username is `Pandora` and the hostname is `linux_HQ`.
+If the check is fulfilled, it starts the process to write the base64 decoded message into the file `/usr/lib/systemd/system/service.service`.

 The decoded message turned out to contain the flag for our challenge.